-Caving explorations provide an exciting glimpse into a fascinating hidden subterranean world, and it is still possible to search for historical wartime artefacts and interesting remnants from human history that lie hidden from the world.
+Caving explorations provide an exciting glimpse into a fascinating, hidden subterranean world where it is still possible to search for wartime artefacts and interesting remnants from human history that lie hidden from the world.

 Under the Surface

-Raja Ampat’s marine environments are spectacular, with something for the whole spectrum of marine enthusiasts, from expert underwater photographer through to beginner snorkeler.
-The National Park boasts an astounding variety of marine habitats and inhabitants; this translates to wildly different diving experiences, from pelagic drift dives, to coral encrusted wooden jetties and magical critter dives.
-There are even sites that are unique to Raja Ampat, such as crystal clear salt water mangrove forests with brilliant coral gardens growing right next to and sometimes even among the mangrove roots.
-There are hundreds of known dive sites, while the potential for the exploration of many more in this unique area is considerable.
+Raja Ampat’s marine environments are spectacular, with something for the whole spectrum of marine enthusiasts, from expert underwater photographer through to beginner snorkeller.
+The park boasts an astounding variety of marine habitats and inhabitants; this translates to wildly different diving experiences, from pelagic drift dives, to coral encrusted wooden jetties and magical critter dives.
+There are sites unique to Raja Ampat, such as crystal clear salt water mangrove forests with brilliant coral gardens growing right next to and sometimes even among the mangrove roots.
+There are hundreds of known dive sites, while the potential for the exploration of many more in this area is considerable.